sapcc/kubernikus/docs/features.md

   * Architecured to be operated as a managed service
   * Masters are managed centrally
-  * Nodes are dececentralized in customer's projects
+  * Nodes are decentralized in customer's projects

 ## Compliant